-- $(((\underbrace{++})))(\underline{f})$ If the importer identified under (a) of this subsection is a federal power marketing administration over which the state of Washington does not have jurisdiction, and the federal power marketing administration has not voluntarily elected to comply with the program, then the electricity importer is the next purchasing-selling entity in the physical path on the NERC e-tag, or if no additional purchasing-selling entity over which the state of Washington has jurisdiction, then the electricity importer is the electric utility that operates the Washington transmission or distribution system, or the generation balancing authority; - $((\frac{f}{f}))\frac{g}{g}$ For electricity that is imported into the state by a federal power marketing administration and sold to a public body or cooperative customer or direct service industrial customer located in Washington pursuant to section 5(b) or (d) of the Pacific Northwest electric power planning and conservation act of 1980, P.L.
+$(((-+)))(\hat{f})$ If the importer identified under (a) of this subsection is a federal power marketing administration over which the state of Washington does not have jurisdiction, and the federal power marketing administration has not voluntarily elected to comply with the program, then the electricity importer is the next purchasing-selling entity in the physical path on the NERC e-tag, or if no additional purchasing-selling entity over which the state of Washington has jurisdiction, then the electricity importer is the electric utility that operates the Washington transmission or distribution system, or the generation balancing authority;

+(((+f)))(g) For electricity that is imported into the state by a federal power marketing administration and sold to a public body or cooperative customer or direct service industrial customer located in Washington pursuant to section 5(b) or (d) of the Pacific Northwest electric power planning and conservation act of 1980, P.L.
 96-501, the electricity importer is the federal marketing administration;

-$((\frac{g}{g}))\frac{h}{h}$ If the importer identified under $(\frac{g}{h})\frac{h}{h}$ of this subsection has not voluntarily elected to comply with the program, then the electricity importer is the public body or cooperative customer or direct service industrial customer; ((ex subsection, the electricity importer may be defined by the department by rule.
+(((g)))(h) If the importer identified under (((f)))(g) of this subsection has not voluntarily elected to comply with the program, then the electricity importer is the public body or cooperative customer or direct service industrial customer; ((or importer by this subsection, the electricity importer may be defined by the department by rule.
+(28) "Emissions containment reserve allowance" means a conditional allowance that is withheld from sale at an auction by the department or its agent to secure additional emissions reductions in the event prices fall below the emissions containment reserve trigger price.

-$\frac{h}{h}$)) (i) For electricity from facilities allocated to a consumer-owned utility inside the state of Washington from a multijurisdictional consumer-owned utility, the electricity importer is the consumer-owned utility inside the state of Washington; or

-(j) For imported electricity not otherwise assigned an electricity importer by this
+(h))(i) For electricity from facilities allocated to a consumer-owned utility inside the state of Washington from a multijurisdictional consumer-owned utility, the electricity importer is the consumer-owned utility inside the state of Washington; or (j) For imported electricity not otherwise assigned an electricity

-- (28) "Emissions containment reserve allowance" means a conditional allowance that is withheld from sale at an auction by the department or its agent to secure additional emissions reductions in the event prices fall below the emissions containment reserve trigger price. - (29) "Emissions containment reserve trigger price" means the price below which allowances will be withheld from sale by the department or its agent at an auction, as determined by the department by rule. - (30) "Emissions threshold" means the greenhouse gas emission level at or above which a person has a compliance obligation. - (31) "Environmental benefits" has the same meaning as defined in RCW 70A.02.010. - (32) "Environmental harm" has the same meaning as defined in RCW 70A.02.010. - (33) "Environmental impacts" has the same meaning as defined in RCW 70A.02.010. - (34) "Environmental justice" has the same meaning as defined in RCW 70A.02.010. - "Environmental justice assessment" has the same meaning as identified in RCW (35)70A.02.060. - (36) "External greenhouse gas emissions trading program" means a government program, other than Washington's program created in this chapter, that restricts greenhouse gas emissions from sources outside of Washington and that allows emissions trading. - (37) "Facility" means any physical property, plant, building, structure, source, or stationary equipment located on one or more contiguous or adjacent properties in actual physical contact or separated solely by a public roadway or other public right-of-way and under common ownership or common control, that emits or may emit any greenhouse gas.
+(29) "Emissions containment reserve trigger price" means the price below which allowances will be withheld from sale by the department or its agent at an auction, as determined by the department by rule.

+(30) "Emissions threshold" means the greenhouse gas emission level at or above which a person has a compliance obligation.

+(31) "Environmental benefits" has the same meaning as defined in RCW 70A.02.010.

+(32) "Environmental harm" has the same meaning as defined in RCW 70A.02.010.

+(33) "Environmental impacts" has the same meaning as defined in RCW 70A.02.010.

+(34) "Environmental justice" has the same meaning as defined in RCW 70A.02.010.

+"Environmental justice assessment" has the same meaning as identified in RCW (35)70A.02.060.

+(36) "External greenhouse gas emissions trading program" means a government program, other than Washington's program created in this chapter, that restricts greenhouse gas emissions from sources outside of Washington and that allows emissions trading.
+(37) "Facility" means any physical property, plant, building, structure, source, or stationary equipment located on one or more contiguous or adjacent properties in actual physical contact or separated solely by a public roadway or other public right-of-way and under common ownership or common control, that emits or may emit any greenhouse gas.

-(38) "First jurisdictional deliverer" means the owner or operator of generating facility in Washington or an electricity importer.
+(38) "First jurisdictional deliverer" means the owner or operator of an electric generating facility in Washington or an electricity importer.
 (39) "General market participant" means a registered entity that is not identified as a covered entity or an opt-in entity that is registered in the program registry and intends to purchase, hold, sell, or voluntarily retire compliance instruments.

 "Greenhouse gas" has the same meaning as in RCW 70A.45.010.
+(40)